MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-hyperlinks-in-tables.md

 1. If a field with a hyperlink doesn't already exist in your semantic model, use Power BI Desktop to add it as a [custom column](../transform-model/desktop-common-query-tasks.md).
 Again, you can't create a column in DirectQuery mode.
 But if your data already contains URLs, you can turn them into hyperlinks.

-1. In Data view, select the column that contains the URL.
+1. In Table view, select the column that contains the URL.

 1. On the **Column tools** tab, select **Data Category**.
 Make sure the column is formatted as **Uncategorized**.